Food And Mood: How To Boost Your Mood And Brain Function

 Don’t Be Fat Phobic If You Want A Healthy Brain

 Many people are ‘fat-phobic’, especially if they have a history of dieting.
-Over the decades, common weight loss and health advice has been to eat low-fat foods and to avoid high-fat foods based on reasons such as dietary fat containing more calories Food and mood physical activity outdoorsthan protein or carbohydrates, and too much dietary fat raising our cholesterol levels.
+Over the decades, common weight loss and health advice has been to eat low-fat foods and to avoid high-fat foods based on reasons such as dietary fat containing more calories than protein or carbohydrates, and too much dietary fat raising our cholesterol levels.
 However, the brain is a fatty organ and is approximately 60% fat, and brain cell membranes need this fat to function properly.
 The type of fat the brain requires is known as ‘essential’ fat, which means that the body cannot make these fats, it has to get them from the diet.
 If your diet doesn’t contain these fats, your brain won’t get what it needs to function properly; so by making sure your diet contains these essential fats, you can help your brain to function better and you might even find that your mood improves too.
 In countries where there is a higher consumption of these essential fats, there appears to be lower rates of depression.
 In my Food And Mood talk I explain which foods provide these essential fats, along with some meal and snack ideas to help you keep your intake topped up.

 How The Type And Timing Of Food Is Important For Our Mood And Brain